 - Co-winner of the Erwin Radio Award for best film at the Melbourne Film Festival in 1988.

 Told in both Bundjalung language and in English.

-Find a copy of "Eelemarni: The Story of Leo and Leva" on DVD, BluRay or on streaming services
+Find "Eelemarni: The Story of Leo and Leva" on DVD, BluRay or on streaming services

 Other films by Lorraine Mafi-Williams

 Explore movie history with the Aboriginal film timeline.